 15 Keys To Food Truck Business Success

 - The first of our keys to food truck business success relates to your employees.
 Food truck must focus their energy on retaining the good employees they already have and they will never have to worry about finding new ones.
 Another part of this key is to train moderate employees with long term potential, into good employees.

 - The the mobile food vendor doesn’t always work to satisfy the customer… if you don’t, someone else certainly will.
 Then, when you are done working for your customer, work for your employee.
 It is only then you will reap the reward of an employee who works for your customer through your example, and a customer who works for you through their continued patronage and that of their many friends.

 - Sell the employee on your products and services and they will sell your customers.
 Then, never treat a customer better than you treat your employee.

 - Keep it fresh, keep it focused and remember to always say “Thank You”.
 These easy words will keep good people with you and your customers coming back often.

 - Do not spend much time trying to trim costs without spending an equal amount of time training your staff to sell more and serve better.
 Most food trucks fail when they try to “save” their way to profitability.

 - Make something idiot-proof and sure enough, someone will invent a better idiot.
 The difference between genius and stupidity is that genius has its limits.
 Expect and demand the greater good from your employees; they will achieve it…. treat them as if they have no intelligence, and they won’t disappoint you.

 - Train daily.
 Review often.
-AND never practice on a guest.
+AND never practice on a customer.